Methodology

 How BackflowPath verifies local rules

-Each published page is built from source-backed utility or authority material, normalized into the file registry, reviewed on a freshness window, and updated or suppressed when the source record no longer supports the public page.
+Each published page is built from source-backed utility or authority material, normalized into the file registry, reviewed on a freshness window, and re-verified when the source record ages.
 The method is intentionally conservative because local compliance pages can create expensive or safety-sensitive mistakes when they drift.

 Step 1